alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 Your ITAHC will be valid for 10 days after the inspection.

-[Question for SME: Does the exporter need to do anything else once the vet has signed it?]

-If there isn’t an ITAHC for your type of horse, [contact the Animal and Plant Health Agency (APHA)](government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 There's no charge for a certificate.

-[Question for fact check - are there any types of horse that _don’t_ have an ITAHC?
-If not, can we delete the line above?]

 ##Outside the EU
 {:#outside-eu}